jdelamer/csci-128/source/asn1.rst

 * I know you told me to do it this way, but I did it another way, and I think my way is better.
 	* Your way may be better, but I don’t care.
 Do it the way I told you.
 * Can I work with my friend?
-	* Yes.
-In fact, you should!
+	* Yes, with at most one friend.
 * If our code/functions are identical, you won't really call this cheating, would you?
 I mean, you said we could work together!
     * I will absolutely try to nail you for cheating.
 I am letting you work together.
 Don't push it.
 All-in-all, it's going to be hard to *cheat* unless you are deliberately trying to.
 * I know I cheated, I know I know I was cheating, but I’m reeeeaaaaaaaaallllllly sorry [that I got caught].
 Can we just ignore it this time?